The following are coupon codes that can be used on GoDaddy.com.

 Where to enter your coupon code

 The coupon can be applied on the last step before heading to the checkout page.
-The coupon box is either at the bottom left or at the top right inside the “total cost” box.
+The coupon box is at the top right inside the “total cost” box.
 Often GoDaddy will automatically apply a coupon code already, which you will have to remove first by clicking the “remove” button.
 Once removed you can re-enter your new code.

 GoDaddy is famous for their up-sells during the checkout process, even worse is, that almost all up sells are unnecessary and people who are new to owning a domain might end up spending $150 instead of $5.